-The objectives of this ancillary study, Hypothermia's Impact on Pharmacology, are:
+The objectives of this study, Hypothermia's Impact on Pharmacology 2, are

-- To estimate the impact of hypothermia on the variability in morphine and midazolam pharmacokinetics in children after cardiac arrest.
+- To estimate the impact of genetic factors on the variability in morphine and midazolam pharmacokinetics, specifically in the setting of hypothermia.

 Sophisticated modeling and simulation techniques will be utilized to examine the highly dynamic changes in physiology associated with critical illness, drug disposition, pharmacogenetics and temperature modulation.
 The models created using this approach will be implemented to optimize the prospective treatment of these critically ill children.